 Protein Kinase C-delta has been implicated in breast cancer metastasis.
 The activity of PKC-d is regulated by cofactors such as diacylglycerol.
 In addition, protein interactions contribute to the regulation of PKC-d.
 We aim to explore how protein interactions regulate PKC-d in breast cancer cells with a view to understand its role in metastasis.

 Coagulation proteases are important in haemostasis but have recently also been proposed as drug targets in various diseases.
 In collaboration with Profs Emsley and Fischer we try to understand the enzyme activity of co-agulation proteases.
 By investigating the precise molecular interactions between Factor XII and its natural product inhibitor CTI we are gaining insight into the structure of the catalytic site of this enzyme that may help in developing new specific inhibitors (Hamad et al, 2017).

 We are interested in developing novel probes to measure kinase activity and kinase expression for screening and diagnostic applications (with Prof Barrie Kellam).

-Our research is or has been supported by grants from Cancer Research UK, the Breast Cancer Campaign, the Association for International Cancer Research, Pancreatic Cancer UK and the Biotechnology and Biological Sciences Research Council.
+Our research is or has been supported by grants from Cancer Research UK, the Breast Cancer Campaign, the Association for International Cancer Research, Pancreatic Cancer UK, British Heart Foundation and the Biotechnology and Biological Sciences Research Council.
 We publish in reputable journals such as Journal of Medicinal Chemistry and British Journal of Pharmacology.
 We are always looking for new members of our group to experience the excitement of research and make discoveries.
 Places for students are available on all the above projects.
 Please get in touch to discuss if you are interested in joining.
 For international students there are scholarship schemes to receive support, please follow this link for up to date information.